Breeze/breeze.github.io/doc-js/index.md

 Welcome to **BreezeJS** by [**IdeaBlade**](http://www.ideablade.com "IdeaBlade website"), the data management library for developers of rich client applications written in **JavaScript**.

-If you store data in a database, query and save those data as complex object graphs, and share these graphs across multiple screens of your JavaScript client, Breeze is for you.

 <div style="clear:both"/>

-{% include support-frag.html %}

-## BreezeJS

 **BreezeJS is a JavaScript library that helps you manage data in rich client applications**.
 If you store data in a database, query and save those data as complex object graphs, and share these graphs across multiple screens of your JavaScript client, Breeze is for you.